scikido/scikido/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a student currently pursuing B.Tech from Pune University.
+I'm a student currently pursuing B.Tech from Pune University. cse 26'

 I work mostly in **backend and private** projects.
 I also do some frontend work in HTML,CSS and JS.